FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 ## System Architecture

-For this project we used a libary called Boostrap to design our website as the framework help making the process of creating a responsive website much simpler as it uses the Grid System over the more traditional Box Model.
+For this project we used a library called Boostrap to design our Website as the framework help making the process of creating a responsive Website much simpler as it uses the Grid System over the more traditional Box Model.
 [Bootstrap](http://getbootstrap.com/)

-Another libary we used was Google's Chart libary to create all the different graphs and charts as it's a very well documented libary that is easy to use.
+Another library we used was Google's Chart library to create all the different graphs and charts as it's a very well documented library that is easy to use.
 [Google Charts](https://developers.google.com/chart/)

 The Entity-Relationship Diagram below outlines our implemented database design, it also shows the Primary and Foreign keys in each table.